yegor256/blog/_articles/sociotech.md

 a Stanford University professor and a
 [Turing Award winner](https://amturing.acm.org/award_winners/knuth_1013846.cfm),
 were published in 1968-1973.
-It was a bible of programmers, which earned a [famous comment](https://www.technologyreview.com/s/400456/rewriting-the-bible-in-0s-and-1s/) from Bill Gates: "It took incredible discipline, and several months, for me to read it."
+This Bible of programming earned a [famous comment](https://www.technologyreview.com/s/400456/rewriting-the-bible-in-0s-and-1s/) from Bill Gates: "It took incredible discipline, and several months, for me to read it."

 Just creating a simple piece of software was a complex engineering task,